Jealous (TVXQ song)

 "Jealous" is the 46th Japanese single by South Korean pop duo Tohoshinki, released by Avex Trax on November 21, 2018 as the lead single for Tohoshinki's tenth studio album XV (2019).
 It was released in three versions – a standard CD single, a limited CD single with a photobook, and a fan club edition exclusively for Tohoshinki's Japanese fan club, Bigeast.
 The B-side is "Daisuki Datta" (大好きだった), theme song to the 2018 anime Yo-kai Watch: Forever Friends.

 "Jealous" was written by Chris Wahle, Didrik Thott, and Chris Meyer, with lyrics by H.U.B.
 Production was led by Wahle.
 Tohoshinki premiered a performance of the song at the Saitama Super Arena, the first leg of their Tomorrow Tour on September 26, 2018.
 Its accompanying music video was released YouTube on October 31, 2018.

-The single was a commercial success in Japan, certifying gold by the Recording Industry Association of Japan.
+The single was a commercial success in Japan, being certified gold by the Recording Industry Association of Japan.
 It debuted at number one on the Oricon Singles Chart, their first number one single since "Catch Me -If you wanna-" (2013).